Michael P. Smith passed away on August 3, 2020, peacefully at home.

-Michael Smith, the internationally celebrated songwriter and performer now offers Songwriting Workshops in addition to-and in conjunction with-musical concerts.
-He has taught songwriting at conferences and hundreds of venues over his five-decade career including the Kerrville Folk Festival, Old Town School of Folk Music, Evanston S.P.A.C.E. and Lamb’s Songwriter’s Retreat.
+Michael Smith, the internationally celebrated songwriter and performer offered Songwriting Workshops in addition to-and in conjunction with-musical concerts.
+He taught songwriting at conferences and hundreds of venues over his five-decade career including the Kerrville Folk Festival, Old Town School of Folk Music, Evanston S.P.A.C.E. and Lamb’s Songwriter’s Retreat.
 This self-taught musician is a Tony and Jefferson award-winning composer and contributes original scores to the finest theaters in US.
-Michael adapts his presentations for small groups, on-going classes and for conference-size gatherings.
-Speaking engagements on the topic are available as well.
+Michael adapted his presentations for small groups, on-going classes and for conference-size gatherings.
+Speaking engagements on the topic were available as well.

 “Michael Smith is a songwriting icon with a lifetime of wisdom that he freely shares with his audiences.
 He inspires and empowers us all to nurture our inner truths and sing our own songs.”Judy Insley

 Workshop Presenters (sample list) Lost Moth Gallery, Door County, WI, Off Square Folk, Woodstock, Il, Fox Valley Folk & Storytelling Festival, Geneva, Il.
 Madison Songwriters Guild, Wisconsin and Habitat House, Houston, TX